blay/blay.se/edgeryders.markdown

 > who they would recommend to someone who was new to the neighbourhood.
 > Then we asked the people they named the same questions.
 >
+> [
+>
-> (demsoc, n.d.)
+> @welivehere]

-There is a scaling problem with many of the Edgeryders projects that stay as local initiatives (some of the systems solutions though is scalable in an information system sense).
+There is also a scaling problem with many of the Edgeryders projects that stay as local initiatives (some of the systems solutions though is scalable in an information system sense).

-Perhaps political institutions, such as the state, is necessary to handle the scaling issues of multiple local initiatives.

 There are several reasons why scaling issues are absent.
 One is that edgeryders, as other people, are most engaged in what is immediately relevant to them and their communities.
-That means that direct improvement of local conditions is a present issue while global climate change, melting of polar ice or regional waste management is less present (except from as a background story).
+That means that examples of direct improvement of local conditions is present to a large extent while global climate change, melting of polar ice or regional waste management is less present (except from as a background story).
 Another reason is that there is a skepticism that the scale necessary to solve those issues will be a viable path.
-Either that working on that scale, for example with the state, is closed, or that those larger networks and supply chains necessary for action on that scale will simply break down and local communities will have to manage their own resilience, as described in the report on the resilience session at the Edgeryders conference (LucasG, n.d.).
+Either that working on that scale, for example with the state, is closed, or that those larger networks and supply chains necessary for action on that scale will simply break down and local communities will have to manage their own resilience, as described in the report on the resilience session at the Edgeryders conference [@resiliencesession].

+One way to look at it is that political institutions, such as the state, is necessary to handle the scaling issues of multiple local initiatives and to ensure bigger impact.
+Another is that the purpose of small initiatives is not to scale but to multiply and big impact is reached when enough people are involved in local initiatives.
+What remains as a problem then is the information load of coordination, something that a larger actor in a hierarchical model is capable of handling since then every entity does not have to communicate with each other.

 ### What participation is missing?